macleginn/bivaltyp/content/languages/descriptions/Adyghe_West_Circassian.md

 The oblique case can also appear on adnominal possessors, objects of postpositions and some adjuncts not cross-referenced in the verb.
 In addition to the grammatical cases there are two peripheral ones, the instrumental (*-č̣ʼe*) and the adverbial (*-ew*).
 Nominals marked by peripheral cases are not normally indexed on the verb.

 ## Verb lemmas
 Verbs are quoted in the form of roots in combination with all preverbs that are relevant for the expression of the relevant lexical meaning.
-Thus, ‘???’ is quoted as ???, and ‘???’ as ???.
-If a certain preverb is used as an applicative marker associated with a slot for indexing one of the two pre-defined arguments (X or Y), this preverb is shown in square brackets, e.g., ‘???’ is quoted as [??-]???.
+Thus, ‘forget’ is quoted as *šʼə-ʁʷəpše*, and ‘open’ as *qə-ze.tje-xə*.

 ## Glosses
 Abbreviations: ABS — absolutive; ADD — additive; ADV — adverbial; BEN — benefactive; CAUS — causative; COM — comitative; COND — conditional; CSL — cislocative; DAT — dative applicative; DYN — dynamic; ELAT — elative; ERG — ergative; FCT — fact; FUT — future; IMP — imperative; INS — instrumental case; INSTR — instrumental applicative; IO — indirect object; LAT — lative; LNK — linker; LOC — locative preverb; NEG — negation; OBL — oblique case; PL — plural; PO — postpositional object; POSS — possessive marker; PR — possessor; PST — past; RE — refactive; REC — reciprocal; REL — relativisation; RES — resultative; RFL — reflexive; SG — singular.